Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization

 In Meta-RL, the goal is to train a meta-learner $\mathcal{M}(*)$ which learn from a large number of tasks (known as meta-training tasks) from a given distribution, with the hope that it can generalize to new tasks or new environments in the same distribution.
 In the meta-testing process, the meta-learner's ability to adapt to new tasks (known as meta-testing tasks) sampled from the same distribution will be verified.
 In a mathematical form, the meta-learner $\mathcal{M}$ with parameters $\theta$ can be optimized by:

-where $f$ is the adaptation operation, and $\mathcal{L}$ denotes the objective function, for which we use the expected reward function as below:
+where $f$ is the adaptation operation, and $\mathcal{L}$ denotes the objective function, for which we use the expected reward function:

-When presented with a new task $\mathcal{T}_i$, the meta-learner adapts from parameter $\theta$ to $\phi_i$ after executing the adaptation operation in Eq.\ref{eq:2}.
-The adaptation algorithm contains two steps: one step of gradient descent to update the meta-policy in MAML, and one step to encode experience to infer posterior task embeddings in PEARL.
-The meta-learner optimizes its parameters to maximize the sum of objective values collected from performing on meta-training tasks with corresponding adapted parameter $\phi$ as Eq.\ref{eq:1}.
+Facing a new task $\mathcal{T}_i$, the meta-learner adapts from parameter $\theta$ to $\phi_i$ after the adaptation operation in Eq. \ref{eq:2}.
+The adaptation function $f_{\theta}$ varies between methods.
+For example, in the MAML algorithm\cite{finn2017model} it consists of gradient descent, while in PEARL it consists of encoding experience to, and inference on, posterior task embeddings.
+The meta-learner optimizes its parameters to maximize the sum of objective values collected from performing on meta-training tasks with corresponding adapted parameter $\phi$ as Eq. \ref{eq:1}.